 When it comes to marijuana and whether or not it should be permitted, the discussion is mainly centered on the federal government and its legalization of the substance.
 In actuality, there are many laws, practices and even dietary restrictions.
 Take the Jewish religion and its concept and practice of traditional law and kosher guidelines, for example.
+So, is marijuana kosher?

 In order for a food product to get the familiar kosher label we see on all sorts of products, it must be, by Merriam-Webster’s definition, sanctioned by and ritually fit according to Jewish law.
 When most non-kosher individuals think of kosher, they likely know that pork, shellfish and the mix of meat and dairy are all non-kosher, but in reality kosher goes deeper than this.

 Certifying food as kosher goes so far as to examine the equipment used to prepare items all the way to inspecting for possible remnants that can be found in the food items themselves.
 With these strict guidelines, one has to wonder if marijuana is considered kosher.

 Insects can cause all sorts of issues with marijuana – they can even kill a plant.
 One problem caused by insects that is lesser known, is that they can render marijuana non-kosher.
 This is because according to The Torah (Leviticus 11:42) “All the things that swarm upon the earth are an abomination; they shall not be eaten.”
 This translates to insects not being kosher when eaten.

 Sure, insects are not on most food menus, but unprocessed marijuana might have bugs inside the buds and elsewhere.
 Also, unless factories that produce edibles are inspected for these types of issues, it is difficult to put a kosher stamp of approval on them.